japer-technology/github-minimum-intelligence/README.md

 ---

+## Proof

+This is a proof that a full AI agent can live as a single folder in any GitHub repository, powered by a production-grade runtime, with zero external infrastructure.
+It demonstrates:

+- GitHub as compute (Actions)
+- Git as storage (Persistence)
+- GitHub secrets as credential store (Security)
+- Issues as UI (Communication)

+---

 ## Your Data, Your Environment

 With a typical LLM, every question you ask and every answer you receive lives on _someone else's_ platform.
 You copy code out of a chat window, paste it into your editor, and hope you grabbed the right version.
 The knowledge you build up is trapped in a third-party service - scattered across browser tabs and chat logs you'll never find again.